GLOBAL MARKETS-Portugal woes sink European stocks

 LONDON, July 10 Europe's debt-sodden periphery

-was back on investors' list of concerns for the first time this
+was back at the top of the list of financial concerns on

 by Greece.